kdeldycke/awesome-engineering-team-management/readme.md

 - [Notes on Technical Writing](https://mkaz.blog/misc/notes-on-technical-writing/) - An effective list of do and don't when it comes to writing documentation.

-- [Writing for Business](https://docs.google.com/document/d/1PqbdAnYM79tLvO3yWCt2QH2T1HuQ58poNUsM7QzuE-c) - Some tips on how to write in a business context.

 ### Style

 Once you have the right structure and content thanks to advice above, you can now copy-edit and fine tune your style with the tools below.